nes-lab/shepherd/docs/user/virtual_harvester.md

 ### Example 1 - Solar with Rising Ramp

 After restarting the voltage ramp (jumping down to 0 V), the current is higher than it should.
-As a result, the power has an undesired spike.
+As a result, the power-trace has an undesired spike.
-This behavior varies with the cell-type and illumination and hints at some capacitive load on the cell
+This behavior varies with the cell-type and illumination and hints at some capacitive load on the cell.
+Note that the 0 V level (I_SC) is lost for this mode, because it is hidden in the transition-period or the cutout.

+There is another unwanted effect that raises the Voltage slightly higher when the ramp crosses V_OC.
+Due to the design of the harvesting-circuit the recorded voltage shouldn't rise higher than V_OC.

 Without cutout: